sdesabbata/r-for-geographic-data-science/docs/110-R-programming.md

 ```

-All built-in numerical functions in R can be used on a vector variable directly.
+Functions and operators can be applied to vectors in the same way as they would be applied to simple values.
+For instance, all built-in numerical functions in R can be used on a vector variable directly.
 That is, if a vector is specified as input, the selected function is applied to each element of the vector.

 ```r